zsteinkamp/steinkamp.us/pages/posts/2024-02-23_lenticular-clouds-majesty.md

 {% captionedimage src="/images/lenticular/shastaOnTheWay.jpg" caption="Mt Shasta soaks it in." className="half-height" /%}

 On the return trip (Jan 26), I was just amazed at what I was seeing from early on.
 The clouds were sparse and we were in them, so they went whizzing by at 500 miles an hour (sadly I didn't think to take a video!).
 We popped out of the clouds and the sights changed right away to different textures and patterns all around.

-{% captionedimage src="/images/lenticular/texturesAboveAndBelow.jpg" caption="Textures above and below." className="half-height" /%}
+{% captionedimage src="/images/lenticular/texturesAboveAndBelow.jpg" caption="Textures above and below." /%}

 Then something odd was emerging from in front of the airplane.
 A strange cloud formation took shape like nothing I had seen before.
 I waited until the last second before it was covered by the wing to take this, to get as close as possible.